s-group-dev/development-guidelines/src/_title.md

 keywords: [development, guidelines]
 lang: "en"
 subtitle: |
-	*A handbook created by developers for developers to help engineering teams to align their software practices and share know-how.*
+	*A handbook created by developers for developers to help engineering teams align their software practices and share know-how.*

 logo: "assets/S-Logo-White.png"
 logo-width: 100mm